 The interior and roof of the Grand Army Plaza arch was designed for public access but has been closed off.

-Untapped Cities and numerous other individuals and organizations recently testified at the City Hall hearing “An Examination of Parks Department Properties Currently Inaccessible to the Public” led by New York City Councilman, Mark Levine, chair of the Committee on Parks and Recreation.
+This time last year, Untapped Cities and numerous other individuals and organizations testified at the City Hall hearing “An Examination of Parks Department Properties Currently Inaccessible to the Public” led by New York City Councilman, Mark Levine, chair of the Committee on Parks and Recreation.
 These locations include whole islands, monuments within parks, pieces of infrastructure, and unused buildings.
 Here are ten of these locations discussed in the hearing.

 In our testimony, we stated:

 “The list of places being discussed today constitute some of the most popular topics on Untapped Cities, fascinating not only to the more vocal and visible urban explorer community but also more importantly, to every day New Yorkers who are interested in history and placemaking.
 Questions on how to access these places are some of the most frequent inquiries we receive at the publication, and while we have been privileged to have been able to visit several of these locations to document them, it is always with misgiving that we cannot say they are open to the public.
 We believe it is the right of all New Yorkers, as citizens of this city, to be able to access these properties under the parks jurisdiction.
 Openness in our society is more important than ever, both for residents and for visitors to New York.
 Public access to the city’s public places will help to promote a robust, engaged civic society and inform everyone about the city’s history and its built environment – and we hope that New York City can serve as a civic leader in this effort and serve as an example to other cities in this country.”

 10. North Brother Island

 North Brother Island, photograph by Christopher Payne